pprachas/fenics_arclength/docs/source/math_prelim.rst

 Non-conservative loading
 ########################
-In the case where the external force depends on the solution `u`, the above assumption cannot be made and the whole residual must be taken into account when constructing the tangential stiffness matrix `K_T`.
+In the case where the external force depends on the solution `\mathbf{u}`, the above assumption cannot be made and the whole residual must be taken into account when constructing the tangential stiffness matrix `K_T`.
 As a result, `K_T` will be non-symmetric.
 Examples of these specific special cases are applied moments around a fixed axis, follower loads (i.e. loads that change direction based on the deformed configuration), pressure loads, etc.

 The Arc-length method
 ---------------------

 One of the main drawbacks of Newton's method is its inability to trace equilibrium paths with limit points.
 As a workaround, the load parameter `\lambda_n` is now also an unknown parameter at each increment, and additional arc-length constraint is added.
 In this repository, we implement both the arc-length method for force control (i.e. problems with force boundary condtions) and displacement control (i.e problems with non-homogenous displacement boundary conditions).

-#### Force Control
+Force Control
+#############

 The additional arc-length contraint for force control is:

 .. math:: \mathcal{A}(\mathbf{\mathbf{u}_{n+1}},\lambda_{n+1}) = \Delta\mathbf{u}^T\Delta\mathbf{u} + \psi\Delta\lambda^2 F_{ext}(\mathbf{u}_{n})^T F_{ext}(\mathbf{u}_{n})-\Delta s